 In order for the Google Assistant to respond to commands appropriate to your device and the given context, the Assistant needs information about your particular device.
 You provide this information, which includes fields like device type and manufacturer, as a device model.
 You can think of this model as a general class of device - like a light, speaker, or toy robot.

-This information is then accessible to the Google Assistant and is associated with your Google Cloud Platform project.
+This information is then accessible to the Google Assistant and is associated with your Actions Console project.
 No other projects have access to your model and device information.